Author Archives: Siobhan Aspinall

 About Siobhan Aspinall

 About Siobhan Aspinall: I am a Certified Fundraising Executive (CFRE), passionate about the environment, social causes and surfing.
 I have been fundraising in Vancouver, Canada for over 20 years and love working with people who have a fear of fundraising.
-Call me for help developing a first-time fundraising plan, starting up a major gifts program, writing a case for support, or anything else that's keeping you awake at night!
-Please find me on linkedin and tell me what you'd like to see in future posts! : ) Photo Credit (sanddollar header): Minette Layne via Compfight cc
+Call me for major gifts coaching, help developing a first-time planned giving program or anything else that's keeping you awake at night!
+Photo Credit (sanddollar header): Minette Layne

 Building Trust with Your Funders: Bold Conversations